Parera-Portell/prf-ccp/README.md

     sacio
     fftw3

-This program migrates RFs along the first fresnel zone and outputs a text file containing X (distance), Z (depth), A (amplitude).
+This program migrates Ps waves along the first fresnel zone and outputs a text file containing X (distance), Z (depth), A (amplitude).
 To run the program:

     ccp [path to parameter file] [path to RF list]